wonas2dosgwr3/measurevaluenotmoney/README.md

 # ***THE HOMELESS (NON-CIRCULATING, DEBT-POWERED, MISERY-POWERED, HUMAN NEEDS-AVOIDING) DOLLAR.
 Part 11.
 Changing HANDS is not enough.***

 ***Dollars that change HANDS BUT NOT HOUSES are NOT CIRCULATING!!!
 Debt is NON-CIRCULATING!!! money, does not make borrowers owners of houses or anything else, no matter how loudly the money measurers say it does.
 NO OWNERSHIP, NO TRANSACTION, NO CIRCULATION!!!
 Money needed for housing cost can't circulate, will only leave home after house cost has been paid, WHEN HOUSING IS AFFORDABLE!!!
 The homeless dollar doesn't move, stagnates building up debt instead of ownership, bogus instead of affordable prices, avoiding instead of addressing human needs.***

+# ***"This California ... ... these peoples mus' have things."***
+**"This California," Marco was telling him ...
+Once he belong Spain; now Mexico. ...
+Mexico ver' bad for California.
+She tell California that she shall buy onlee from her, and then she forget to send things to buy!
+That's funnee! ...
+But these peoples mus' have things.
+They cannot grow them on the trees.
+So we bring them ...
+Onlee we mus' not let Mexico catch us!
+She's against the law.
+It's bad to go against the law ... but the good *padres*, they come buy.
+Pret' soon, when she come night, you see a fire on the beach.
+They light heem.
+Then we go in wid the boat."**
+     ***- "Guest's Gold", Stewart Edward White, <ins>The Saturday Evening Post</ins>***